Unauthorized Employment

 Volunteering

-Furthermore, in order to protect the jobs of United States citizens and guard against the exploitation of workers, volunteering is generally not allowed in a position that should be filled by a paid worker.
-For instance, it may be considered an unfair arrangement to work for free in a position that is performed by a paid person, even if it is solely for the purpose of gaining experience.
+Furthermore, to protect the jobs of United States citizens and guard against the exploitation of workers, volunteering is generally not allowed in a position that should be filled by a paid worker.
+For instance, it may be considered an unfair arrangement to work for free in a position that is performed by a paid person, even if it is solely to gain experience.
 This is because your free service may be denying someone paid work.

 Passive Investment Is Allowed With Stipulations

 Foreign nationals are allowed to make financial investments to generate capital gain without a work permit.
-Investment in the stock market, bonds, or other forms of savings that bring returns is permitted.
+Investment in the stock market, bonds, or other forms of savings that bring returns is permitted with an E-2 investor visa.
 You can also invest in a private company as a passive investor.
 However, playing an active role in the day-to-day running of a business or active Forex trading could be considered unauthorized employment.

 How About Internet Freelancing?

 The law seems to be somewhat murky in this area.
 However, remote freelancing could be deemed a home business even if it is done on the internet.
 If your status does not allow employment in the United States, you may be violating immigration law.
-Discuss this specific scenario with your immigration attorney before engaging in any work.
+Discuss with an attorney this specific scenario before engaging in any work.

 How Will USCIS Know If I am Engaged in Unauthorized Employment?

-One of the most frequently asked questions about U.S. labor law is whether or not the USCIS will find out if one engages in unlawful employment.
-In this age of information, it has become unrealistic to assume this.
+One of the most frequently asked questions about U.S. labor law is how the USCIS can track illegal work if someone engages in unlawful employment.
+In this age of information, it has become unrealistic to assume you can evade detection.
+With the integration of technology, information sharing, and a more vigilant approach, the chances of detecting illegal employment have dramatically increased, reinforcing the importance of adhering to all legal employment requirements.
 The immigration agency has the means to discover instances of unlawful employment, and when they do, the consequences will be grievous.
-Some of the ways the USCIS can detect unauthorized employment include:
+The USCIS often engages in targeted investigations, particularly in industries known for higher instances of unauthorized work.
+Here are some of the ways the USCIS will know if you are engaged in unauthorized employment:

 Tax Records